arcana-network/aa-sdk/site/packages/aa-signers/index.md

   text: aa-accounts
   link: /packages/aa-accounts/index
 next:
-  text: Magic
+  text: Arcana Auth
 ---

 # `@alchemy/aa-signers`

 This package contains various implementations of the `SmartAccountSigner` and `SmartAccountAuthenticator` classes defined in `aa-signer`.
-This repo is community maintained and we welcome contributions!
+This repo is community-maintained and we welcome contributions!

 ## Getting started